GlobalDataBarometer/notion-backup/README.md

 # Notion Backup

-This repo makes a backup of OpenOwnership's Notion workspace.
+This repo is a fork of the backup scripts for OpenOwnership's Notion workspace, updated to run for the Global Data Barometer.

 The code runs via a Github Action, which is scheduled to run at 4:05am every day, as well as whenever code is pushed to the repository.